sportradar/elixir-workspace/README.md

 we need to cleanup first in order to make our lifes easier later

-- make workspace config a keyword list
-- save graph in workspace
-- make graph functions work with both a graph and a workspace
+- save graph in workspace (to be reconsidered) and make graph functions work with both a graph and a workspace
 - graph exporters make them accept an adjacency list
 - move test helpers under lib (only on test env initially) and document them properly